tvcutsem/stm-in-clojure/README.md

 I was inspired by Daniel Spiwak's blog post on [STM in Scala](http://www.codecommit.com/blog/scala/software-transactional-memory-in-scala).
 Thanks also to R. Mark Volkmann for his excellent article on [STM in Clojure](http://java.ociweb.com/mark/stm/article.html).

+Thanks to Janwillem Swaelens for finding and fixing a bug related to the implementation of `commute`.

 Feedback
 --------